DevLukeHere/pi-calculator-backend/README.md

 4. Run "npm install --global nodemon" to install nodemon.

 5. Run "npm run dev" which runs the app in development mode.
-Make sure to run it on port 3001.
+Ensure that it is running on port 3001.

-6. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-7. Ensure that the message "connected to db and listening on port 3001" is displayed in the terminal.
+6. Ensure that the message "connected to db and listening on port 3001" is displayed in the terminal.

 ## Application Improvements